UNIVERSAL FUND MEMBEREdirne

 Irmak joined Watsi on November 7th, 2015.
-Five years ago, Irmak became the 1598th member to automatically support a new Watsi patient every month.
-Since then, 4,410 more people have become monthly donors!
-Irmak's most recent donation traveled 4,600 miles to support Nith, a market worker from Cambodia, to fund mobility restoring surgery on his right femur.
+Seven years ago, Irmak joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Irmak's most recent donation traveled 5,500 miles to support Jerry, a 57-year-old man from Philippines, to remove a mass in his neck.